 If you travel or live outside the United States, Puerto Rico, and the U.S. Virgin Islands, you are still entitled to the benefits described in this brochure.
 Unless otherwise noted in this Section, the same definitions, limitations, and exclusions also apply.
 Costs associated with repatriation from an international location back to the United States are not covered.
 See Section 10 for a definition of repatriation.
-See page 110 for the claims information we need to process overseas claims.
+See page 108 for the claims information we need to process overseas claims.
 We may request that you provide complete medical records from your provider to support your claim.
 If you plan to receive healthcare services in a country sanctioned by the Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury, your claim must include documentation of a government exemption under OFAC authorizing care in that country.

-Please note that the requirements to obtain precertification for inpatient care and prior approval for those services listed in Section 3 do not apply when you receive care outside the United States, with the exception of admissions for gender reassignment surgery (see page 19 for information) and admissions to residential treatment centers.
-Prior approval is required for all non-emergent air ambulance transport services for overseas members (refer to page 83 for more information).
+Please note that the requirements to obtain precertification for inpatient care and prior approval for those services listed in Section 3 do not apply when you receive care overseas, with the exception of admissions for gender reassignment surgery (see page 19 for information) and admissions to residential treatment centers.
+Prior approval is required for all non-emergent air ambulance transport services for overseas members (refer to page 80 for more information).
+Protections offered under the NSA (see page 29) do not apply to overseas claims.